EE120-Course-Staff/ee120-course-staff.github.io/policies.md

 All official course communication will be through Ed and email.
 BCourses and Gradescope are for resource storage and assignment submission.
 We will also maintain the course website for your convenience.

-To contact staff admin directly (Professor Waller, Edward, and Chaoying), please send an email to [ee120-sp25-admin@lists.berkeley.edu](mailto:ee120-sp25-admin@lists.berkeley.edu).
+To contact staff admin directly (Professor Dimakis and Chaoying), please send an email to [ee120-fa25-admin@lists.berkeley.edu](mailto:ee120-fa25-admin@lists.berkeley.edu).

 ## Lecture

 **Time**: Mon/Wed 2 PM - 4 PM

-**Location**: Dwinelle 145
+**Location**: Physics Building 4

 **Recordings**: Lecture recordings will be posted to the Media Gallery on bCourses.
 However, we reserve the right to withold recordings if attendance drops too low.